Garmin Forerunner 245 vs. Vivoactive 4: Which Should You Pick?

 If you want a watch with better battery life, more training metrics, faster GPS, and Audio Prompts, go with the Forerunner 245.

-If you want a watch that feels more like a smartwatch (touchscreen, fewer buttons), tracks stairs climbed, gives more accurate elevation stats, and tracks golfing specifically, go with the Vivoactive 4.
+If you want a watch that feels more like a smartwatch (touchscreen, fewer buttons), tracks stairs climbed, gives more accurate elevation stats, and tracks a wider range of activities specifically, go with the Vivoactive 4.

 In my previous post on the Garmin Forerunner 235 and Vivoactive 3 (Music), I ultimately went with the Vivoactive 3 Music, which is what I still have today.
 If I were to keep either of these new watches, I would actually go with the Forerunner 245 (Music).